 Many pregnant women experience disturbed sleep, especially if they are hospitalized for a high-risk pregnancy.
 Stress and fear, coupled with the bright lights and loud noises of the hospital, can contribute to sleep disturbances.

 The study by Lee and colleague Caryl L. Gay, PhD, involved 25 high-risk pregnant women whose sleep measures were compared during one week of hospitalization before and after implementation of a Sleep Improvement Protocol for Antepartum Patients.
-Participants were on average 30 weeks pregnant and 33 years old.
+Participants were on average 30 weeks pregnant and 33 years new.

 The intervention group received usual care and written information about sleep hygiene, a set of tips and strategies to help people develop healthy habits that promote better sleep.
 Cognitive behavioral strategies for dealing with stress and worry were tailored to the hospitalized antepartum population.
 Emphasis was placed on prioritizing time for sleep for patient health and well-being.